-In the previous financial year ended 31 December 2021, the Group has completed the disposal of the business of Chinese liquor and further disclosed in Note 13.
-In accordance with IFRS 5, the segment of Chinese liquor for the financial year ended 31 December 2021 were presented as discontinued operation in the Group's consolidated financial statements.
+During the financial year ended 31 December 2023, as set out in Note 13, the Group completed the disposal of the subsidiaries, which were principally engaged in the trading of amusement machines and equipment, and ceased the business undertaken by the subsidiaries as from the date of completion of the disposal.
+In accordance with IFRS 5, the segment of Amusement machines and equipment for the financial year ended 31 December 2023 were presented as discontinued operation in the Group's consolidated financial statements.
+Comparative information in respect of the prior year ended 31 December 2022 has been restated where appropriate to conform with the current year's presentation.